leonardovtr/PINN-Ritz/README.md

-# Rayleigh--Ritz PINNs for quantum eigenspaces
+# Rayleigh-Ritz PINNs for quantum eigenspaces

 Code and data for the manuscript